-In Rembrandt's painting, the joyful reunion of prodigal and parent are not centered.
+Today we come to the elder son in the parable of the prodigal.
+Lost Son #2 I call him.
+While the return of lost son #1 and the welcome of the father are the center of the scripture text in Luke, in Rembrandt's painting, they are not centered.
 They are in their intimate embrace to the left of the canvas, while the elder son is on the right and it is this huge space between the main characters that is the centerpiece, divided space highlighted by this trench running past the elder son's feet and by these skeptical onlookers in the middle.
 It is this tense space created by the elder son that we will turn to today.

 In a way the elder son is very much like his father.
 Both are bearded and wear large red cloaks over their shoulders.
 These externals suggest that he and his father have much in common and this commonality is underlined by the light on the elder son which connects his face in a very direct way with the luminous face of his father.
 But what a painful difference between the two!
 The father bends over his returning son.
 The elder son stands stiffly erect, a posture accentuated by the long staff reaching from his hand to the floor.
 The father's mantle is wide and welcoming; the song's hangs flat over his body.
-The father's hands are spread out and touch the home-comer in a gesture of blessing; the son's are clasped together and held close to his chest.
+The father's hands are spread out and touch the homecomer in a gesture of blessing; the son's are clasped together and held close to his chest.
 There is light on both faces, but the light from the father's face flows through his whole body - especially his hands and engulfs the younger son in a great halo of luminous warmth; where the light on the face of the elder son is cold and constricted.
 His figure remains in the dark and his clasped hands remain in the shadows.